julianchurchill/text-adventure/README.md

 Backlog
 =======

-DONE - [REFACTOR] Exits should deserialise themselves - not Location
-- [REFACTOR] Deserialisation should be pulled out into seperate classes - ModelDeserialiser, ModelLocationDeserialiser, ItemDeserialiser - all coordinate with a PlainTextDeserialiser used by the PlainTextModelPopulator
+- [REFACTOR] Deserialisation should be pulled out into seperate classes - ModelDeserialiser, ModelLocationDeserialiser, ItemDeserialiser, ExitDeserialiser - all coordinate with a PlainTextDeserialiser used by the PlainTextModelPopulator
 - [REFACTOR] Consider making the order of statements in the model text irrelevant.
 Currently the deserialisation depends on a strict ordering - this might be a pain and lead to silly errors in the model text that are not obvious to find.
-- [REFACTOR] Moves items into their own namespace
+- [REFACTOR] Moves item into their own namespace

 - [TEST] action view includes a cancel button to reset the actions and the title to the top level